Mass-varying neutrino in light of cosmic microwave background and weak lensing: Introduction

 \section{Introduction}

-Present days astronomical observations strongly indicate there are two unknown components in the universe matter-energy budget.
-These are dark matter (DM) and dark energy (DE)\citep{Riess:1998cb, Perlmutter:1998np, Kowalski:2008ez}.
-The cosmological constant $\Lambda$ is one of the simplest candidates for the nature of dark energy.
-Although so far consistent with all major observational probes \citep{WoodVasey:2007jb, Reid:2009xm, Komatsu:2010fb, Sullivan:2011kv}, it faces two major puzzles: $1)$ Why such a tiny value (the cosmological constant problem)? $2)$ Why $\Lambda$ has become important only recently (the coincidence problem).
-Several possible solutions to these issues have been put forward.
-In particular, by identifying dark energy with a scalar field \citep{Wetterich_1988, Ratra_Peebles_1988} and to couple it to either dark matter, or baryons or neutrinos \citep{Wetterich:1994bg,Amendola:1999er,Amendola:2011ie, LaVacca:2009yp,Kristiansen:2009yx}.

-In this work, we study models where the dark energy field is coupled to neutrinos.
-These models are called Mass Varying Neutrino (MaVaN) quintessence \citep{mavansde1, mavansde2, mavansde3, mavansde4, mavansde5, mavansde6, mavans1, mavans2, mavans3, mavans4, mavans5}. \cite{Amendola07} have showed that the coincidence problem can indeed be solved for a mass growing neutrino with a coupling to quintessence somewhat larger than gravity.

-Several authors have shown that important cosmological effects can appear within this class of models \citep{Brookfield1, Brookfield2, Brookfield3, Amendola_Baldi_Wetterich_2008, grow3, grow4, grow6, grow7, grow8, grow9, grow10, grow11}.
-Specially, when the neutrino mass is sufficiently big for neutrinos to be non-relativistic.
-When this happens, neutrinos feel the presence of the fifth force and can collapse into nonlinear structures, which are stable and bounded \citet{grow5, grow1, mavans1, mavans2}.
-It has been shown that these neutrino lumps form at redshift $z_\text{nl} \approx 1-2$, when the neutrino fluctuations become nonlinear \citep{grow1,grow2, grow5}.
-These effects are mainly present in the strong coupling regime where a simple linear approach may be insufficient \citep{Pettorino:2010bv}.
-Here we limit our analysis to the low coupling regime in which such instabilities are absent.

-In this work we further investigate the cosmological signatures of MaVaN models and put constraints on them using the most updated observational data from the Cosmic Microwave Background (CMB) Radiation temperature anisotropies spectra, from the Large Scale Structure (LSS), and the Supernovae Type Ia (SNIa) luminosity distance.
-We start by investigating two different scalar field potentials and both positive and negative coupling parameter.
-This corresponds to increasing or decreasing neutrino mass, respectively.
-Finally, in the last section we present Fisher forecast using the tomographic weak lensing from an Euclid-like experiment \citep{Laureijs:2011mu}, also in combination with the CMB temperature and polarization spectra from a Planck-like mission \citep{Planck:2006aa}.
+We study models in which the dark energy (DE) field is coupled to neutrinos \citep{Brookfield1, Brookfield2, Brookfield3, Amendola_Baldi_Wetterich_2008, grow3}.
+Several authors have shown that important cosmological effects can appear within this class of models, especially when the neutrino mass is sufficiently big for neutrinos to be non-relativistic\citep{grow5,grow2,grow5,Pettorino:2010bv}.
+In this work, we further investigate the cosmological signatures of the mass-varying neutrino (MaVaN) models and put constraints on them using the most updated observational data from the cosmic microwave background (CMB) radiation temperature anisotropies spectra, from the large scale structure (LSS), and the supernovae type Ia (SNIa) luminosity distance.
+We start by investigating two different scalar field potentials and both positive and negative coupling parameters.
+These parameters corresponds to growing or decreasing neutrino mass, respectively.
+Finally, we present a Fisher forecast using the tomographic weak lensing from an Euclid-like experiment \citep{Laureijs:2011mu} in the last section.
+This is also shown in combination with the CMB temperature and polarisation spectra from a Planck-like mission \citep{Planck:2006aa}.